philsr2/my-website/README.md

 # my-website
-Go, Fiber, and Autocert to serve my four freebie 3rd level domains.
+Go, Fiber, and Autocert to serve multiple domains.

 Clone, cd my-website, modify multi-https.go for the domains you want it to serve.